ChrisTs8920/Spacy/README.md

 ## Description

-Spacy is a Music Player developed in Android Studio and Java.
+Spacy is a Music Player developed using Android Studio and Java.
 It detects the following audio formats: .mp3, .ogg and .wav.
 The application reads files from the Internal Storage Music directory.